GitZHCODE/zSpace_3DPSlicer/README.md

 5. **Compute slices**: Run `computePrintBlocks()` to generate slicing data
 6. **Export results**: Use `exportJSON()` to save your results

-For detailed examples, see our [complete tutorial](documentation/zTsSDFSlicer.md).
+For detailed examples, see our [video tutorial](documentation/zTsSDFSlicer.md).

 ## License

-zSpace 3DPSlicer is licensed under [LICENSE_TYPE].
+zSpace 3DPSlicer is licensed under [MIT License](https://opensource.org/licenses/MIT).
 Some components may have different licenses - please check individual files for details.

 ## Citation